 4. The DSC will advocate for the recipient when there are issues or concerns with the notes received (or not received).

-5. The DSC will provide note-taking materials (three-ring binders and loose-leaf paper) to the volunteer note-takers.
+5. The DSC will offer note-taking materials (three-ring binders and loose-leaf paper) to the volunteer note-takers.

 6. The DSC is responsible for evaluating the note-taking service annually.